YadavYashvant/DearI/content/projects/Ideete.md

 ---
 title: Checking ideas for their originality
-description: It's a beautiful world out there.
+description: It is under developement.
 date: 02-03-2024
 url: https://ideete.vercel.app
 ---